brucemack/brucemack.github.io/ampersand/index.md

 If there are any other things happening, I would consider that to be overhead which should be removed if possible.

-From my measurements, it turns out that the most intensive step in Ampersand implementation is the audio down-sampling.
+From my measurements, it turns out that the most intensive step in the Ampersand implementation is the audio down-sampling.
 This is either a 6:1 or 3:1 decimation which requires a good quality low-pass filter to avoid aliasing.
-I looked into this area and made some optimizations to make sure things were as efficient as possible.
+I"m using 71 taps or 91 taps, depending on the target audio rate.
+I looked into this area and made some optimizations to make sure things were efficient.
 This led to a few interesting points.
 * There are well-known optimizations when creating decimation filters.
 Check out _Multirate Digital Signal Processing_ Crochiere/Rabiner which seems to be the standard book in this space.